opensafely-core/ehrql/DEVELOPERS.md

 ### Updating the main OpenSAFELY documentation repository

 Merges to the main branch in this repo trigger a [deployment of the main OpenSAFELY documentation via a Github Action](https://github.com/opensafely-core/ehrql/actions/workflows/deploy-documentation.yml).

+## Deployment

+For notes on how ehrQL is currently deployed in the production OpenSAFELY environment (including how to deploy an updated version), please refer to the [backend-server playbook](https://github.com/opensafely-core/backend-server/blob/main/playbook.md).